NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-2.md

 **Fields**

-1. Add-on Type: Link to `Airplane Ticket Add-on Type`, Mandatory
+1. Item: Link to `Airplane Ticket Add-on Type`, Mandatory
 2. Amount: Currency, default 0

 Now go ahead and add a table field in the **Airplane Ticket** DocType that uses this child table doctype you just created.
 The name of the table field must be `add_ons`.

 ### More Controllers

-What we want now is to calculate the total amount for the ticket by adding all the add-on amounts as well as the ticket price.
+What we want now is to calculate the total amount for the ticket by adding all the add-on amounts as well as the flight price.
 Start by adding 2 new fields to the `Airplane Ticket` DocType:

-* Ticket Price: Currency, Mandatory
+* Flight Price: Currency, Mandatory
 * Total Amount: Currency

 After you have added the above two fields, go ahead and write the logic that populates the **Total Amount** as follows:

 ```
-Total Amount = Ticket Price + Sum of amounts of all the add-ons
+Total Amount = Flight Price + Sum of amounts of all the add-ons
 ```

 Sweet!